zamm-dev/dev-notes/zamm-notes/terminal.md

 Hence, the sequence `\u001b[4;1H` in our Windows terminal output means "move cursor to row 4, column 1" (where these rows and columns are indexed starting at 1).
 Because there's only been two rows so far, moving to row 4 is equivalent to outputting `\n\n`.

-As such, we remove the `strip-ansi-escapes` package from `src-tauri/Cargo.toml` and edit `src-tauri/src/commands/terminal/run.rs` to define state-machine-like logic:
+As such, we remove the `strip-ansi-escapes` package from `src-tauri/Cargo.toml` and edit `src-tauri/src/commands/terminal/run.rs` to define state-machine-like logic.
+We use [this answer](https://stackoverflow.com/a/23810557) to define the constants, and [this](https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797)​ and [this resource](https://notes.burke.libbey.me/ansi-escape-codes/) on ANSI escape codes:

 ```rs
 ...